Soilsaver Compost Bin

 Kitchen Composting Containers

 Since you have to start collecting your kitchen scraps somewhere, you may want to use a convenient kitchen collection container.
-Amazon has a variety of containers that can all be used with the secure lid to keep your scraps and odors in until you are ready to transfer the scraps to outdoors.
+A variety of containers are available on the market that can all be used with the secure lid to keep your scraps and odors in until you are ready to transfer the scraps to outdoors.
 My sister-in-law has used this method for years and does not have any issues with bugs or gnats.

 US Composting Council

 The USCC is a national non-profit organization dedicated to promoting the gathering and use of organic compost.
-Won't you consider doing your part right there in your neck of the woods?
+It sounds like a cliché but if everyone would do one consistent composting act, a lot of waste would be avoided.
+Will you consider doing your part if you are not already?